facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 ## Base Nodes

 Nodes are core concept in Lexical.
-Not only do they form the visual editor view, as part of the `EditorState`, but they also represent the underlying data model for what is stored in the edtior at any given time.
+Not only do they form the visual editor view, as part of the `EditorState`, but they also represent the underlying data model for what is stored in the editor at any given time.
 Lexical has a single core based node, called `LexicalNode` that is extended internally to create Lexical's five base nodes:

 - `RootNode`